SkyeWrenbrook/soc-analyst-labs/windows/concepts/ntfs-vs-share-permissions.md

 ## One Example

-If a user has full control in NTFS but only has Read access on the Share, their effective access over the network is Read
+If a user has full control in NTFS but only has Read access on the Share, their access over the network is Read

 ## One Takeaway